SalvieMundi/Salvies-Platformer-Engine/README.md

     * function: the function or script that will be stored (eg: if you want a character to execute the walk_left() script, then type "walk_left")
     * delay: amount of seconds to wait before executing this function (eg: you want the character to walk left 5 seconds after the last function executed)
   * Start the queue list, and then watch your objects perform the specified functions assigned to them in chronological and timed order

+* Progression Checklist System
+  * Tired of a million variables specifically used to just to keep the player from going places they aren't supposed to yet?
+Or having a million variables to control when certain NPC's say one line of text versus another based on where you are in the story?
+Or what about trying to implement achievements?
+  * Adding a handful of functions to an object, you can track it's programming, variables and events
+    * track_event(): call this at any point in any event to tell the Progression Checklist System that the calling object has performed the calling event
+    * notify_progression_checklist_system(message): call this to pass a message to the Progression Checklist System from the calling object
+  * Next, you create a progression checklist which will house all your progression checks and whether they have been completed or not
+    * progressionChecklist = create_progression_checklist();
+  * Now, add progression checks to the checklist
+    * add_progression_check(progressionChecklist, name, description, object, objectSelector[optional], messageOrEvent);
+    * progressionChecklist: the Progression Checklist to search against
+    * name: a string of your choosing -- best to keep it simple
+    * description: a string of your choosing -- only really used if you're using the Progression Checklist System for achievements or advancements
+    * object: the object you're searching for a message or event from
+    * objectSelector: name of a variable, or name and value of a variable (eg: only a ball with a variable "bounce", or only a ball where "bounce = true")
+    * messageOrEvent: the type of event (use game maker's constants like ev_alarm) or the message (from notify_progression_checklist_system) to look for
+  * The game will check this list every frame
+  * If a message or event has been tracked from an object fitting the objectSelector, the system will automatically mark that progression check as completed
+  * The game will only fire each progression check once
+  * To check if a certain progression check has been completed use one of the below functions
+    * check_progression(progressionChecklist, object, objectSelector[optional], messageOrEvent);
+    * check_progression(progressionChecklist, name);
+  * You can choose to search for progression status via the progression check's name or via the message / event that triggers it's completion
+  * This will keep all your story progression checks in one organized list
+  * This will allow you to search for progression checks via triggers rather than variables tucked away in some deep recess of your game's code
+  * This allows you to display the progression checklist to the player in the form of advancements, achievements or an in-game checklist
+    * show_progression_completions(progressionChecklist, descriptionOnly[def=true]) -- by default, only shows progress completions if they have a description
+    * show_progression_checklist(progressionChecklist, descriptionOnly[default=true]) -- shows the player a list of the progression checks

 * Various additional functions for simplifying common needs
   * File opening, reading, writing and closing